What to Know if You Are Electrocuted at Work

 - Working in damp or wet locations while operating electrical equipment

-While some of these events occur in many, if not most occupations, jobs dealing with installation, maintenance, repair, and service account for almost half (47%) of the electrocution accidents at work.
+While some of these events occur in many, if not most, occupations, jobs dealing with installation, maintenance, repair, and service account for the highest number of electrocution accidents at work.

 Occupation | Count of Injuries